andreyhristov/andreyhristov.github.io/README.md

 * [Generate Kubernetes YAML Right From Your App Code](https://dzone.com/articles/yaml-less-kubernetes)
   * A new programming language, Ballerina, can compile into Docker and Kubernetes artifacts, letting you generate YAML from your microservices app code.
-  * Tags: Docker, Kubernetes, YAML, Ballerina
+  * Tags: Docker, Kubernetes, YAML, Ballerina, IaC

 * [Title](link)
   * Description